Computer Information Systems: Security (CISS)

 Advisory: CISN 11

-Design, configure, and implement firewalls to secure enterprise, medium, and small businesses networks.
-Cisco Adaptive Security Appliance (ASA) with intrusion prevention system (IPS) and Linux firewall with IPS integration.
-Site to site and remote client Virtual Private Network (VPN), Access Control Lists (ACL), content filtering, Confidentiality Integrity Availability (CIA), Radius, and Certificate Authentication (CA).
-Cisco ASA and Linux firewall troubleshooting technique.
+Design, configure, deploy, and maintain Cisco Adaptive Security Appliance (ASA), Windows, and Linux firewalls to secure Cyber, Cloud, and local networks.
+Topics include IPsec and TLS Virtual Private Network (VPN) remote clients, Access Control Lists (ACL), Confidentiality Integrity Availability (CIA), Radius, and Certificate Authentication (CA).
 Student must enroll in CISS 25L concurrently.

 0.5 Units (Degree Applicable, CSU)